2035auysh/Interrupt-controller/README.md

 These files have been tested on Xilinx Vivado.
-The project has the Verilog code that works in two different interrupt modes, either priority mode or Polling mode.
+The project has the Verilog code that works in two different interrupt modes, either priority mode or Polling mode in Verilog.